Persons using the Durham City Angling Club Brasside facility do so entirely at their own risk.

 Ø Only D.C.A.C.
 Members, their guests and exchange Permit holders, are allowed at Brasside.
 Please ask any one there without a valid permit to leave immediately.
 Any Member knowingly allowing unauthorised persons to remain/give access to, will be subject to disciplinary action.

-Ø Disabled Pegs: (when constructed) If a non Disabled Member is occupying a designated disabled peg they should vacate that peg if a disabled member wishes to use it.
+Ø Disabled Pegs: (when constructed) If a non disabled member is occupying a designated disabled peg they should vacate that peg if a registered disabled member wishes to use it.

 Ø No Guest permits will be issued to fish from 5-00 PM Friday’s to 8-00 AM Monday’s for the West Water.
 Does not apply to the East, Canal and Back waters